Jobdm/adpowershell-vm/README.md

 </p>
 <br />

-<p>On the 'Select drivers to install step', hit `OK`.
+<p>On the 'Select drivers to install' screen, hit `OK`.
 This will load the drivers from the Virtio-Win ISO.
 Select the driver that corresponds to the version of Windows you're installing.
 In this case we will select 2k22.
 Hit `Next`.</p>
 <p align="center">
 <img src="https://i.imgur.com/5BC7dZT.png" height="80%" width="80%" alt="UI to add Role"/>
 </p>